NativeScript/plugins/packages/haptics/README.md

 # @nativescript/haptics

+> Playing haptics can engage people's sense of touch and bring their familiarity with the physical world into your app or game.
+~ Developer docs

+For iOS and Android development.

-Thank you to [Eddy Verbruggen](EddyVerbruggen) for providing [nativescript-taptic-engine](https://github.com/EddyVerbruggen/nativescript-taptic-engine).
-This officially scopes the plugin, streamlines the API and adds Android support, inspried by [react-native-haptic-feedback](https://github.com/junina-de/react-native-haptic-feedback).
+Thank you to [Eddy Verbruggen](EddyVerbruggen) for providing [nativescript-taptic-engine](https://github.com/EddyVerbruggen/nativescript-taptic-engine) as this continues it's evolution by streamlining the API and adding Android support, inspired by [react-native-haptic-feedback](https://github.com/junina-de/react-native-haptic-feedback).

-## Supported platforms
-* Official API:
-    * iPhone 7 / 7 Plus or newer
-* Unofficial API:
-    * iPhone 6s / 6s Plus or newer
-* iOS Requires Xcode >=8 to build

 ## Usage